-The MDI Biological Laboratory is the initiator and leader of the Maine INBRE (Maine IDeA Network of Biomedical Research Excellence) program, whose goal is to strengthen biomedical research in Maine.
-More than 2,100 undergraduate students have received training in biomedical research at the MDI Biological Laboratory since the program’s inception in 2001.
+The MDI Biological Laboratory is the initiator and leader of the Maine INBRE (IDeA Network of Biomedical Research Excellence) program, whose goal is to strengthen biomedical research in Maine.
+More than 2,100 undergraduate students have received training in biomedical research at the MDI Biological Laboratory since 2001.
 An interesting aspect of the program is that, in addition to pursuing careers in biomedical research, many INBRE students also want to use their training to improve traditional Maine industries such as agriculture, forest products and marine resources.

 Here are some of their observations about helping to improve the lives of farmers, loggers, fishermen and other workers in Maine’s traditional industries.

 “My plan is to go to vet school to be come a large animal vet.
 I want to learn more about genetics and mutations because I want to specialize in the breeding of horses and cows.
 I’ve learned a lot in the MDI Biological Laboratory program about dominant and recessive traits and how they affect the progeny of the parents that can be applied to veterinary science.
 I want to be able to help Maine farmers improve their dairy cows and beef cattle: in order to produce the best product, you have to have the best genetics!”

 “I want to go into the forest service.
 Maine is the most heavily forested state in the nation – the forest is its defining feature.
 I’m interested in conserving the state’s forest resources – and they do need conserving.
 The state has done a good job at protecting publicly owned forest resources, but 90 percent of the state’s forests are privately owned, and the logging companies don’t always use responsible harvesting practices.
 The work we are doing in the INBRE program relates directly to helping to keep the state’s forest resources intact.”

 Major: Marine Science